SunseekerSolarCarProject/telemetry/README.md

 Once you have cloned the repository onto your machine, you will want to do the following to get the telemetry up and running.

-First, install all of the dependencies:
+For Java

 ```sh
 $ sudo apt install java-default
 ```

-for Apache Ant
+For Apache Ant

 1 Download apache-ant-1.10.1-bin.zip from https://ant.apache.org/bindownload.cgi